zephir-lang/zephir-docs/en/control.rst

 Let
 ---
 'Let' statement is used to mutate variables, properties and arrays.
-Variables are by default inmutable and this instruction makes them mutable:
+Variables are by default immutable and this instruction makes them mutable:

 .. code-block:: zephir